 Mother African Methodist Episcopal Zion Church, Methodist church in Harlem, United States.

-The congregation was founded in 1796 when African American members of John Street Methodist Church established their own religious community.
-The current building was constructed between 1923 and 1925 as an expression of the congregation's growth and stability.
+The congregation was founded in 1796, when African American members of John Street Methodist Church came together to form their own religious community.
+The current building went up in the early 1920s, reflecting the congregation's growth during Harlem's transformation into a center of African American life.

 The community of curious travelers